solarkennedy/ops-principles/index.markdown

 Please feel free to [open an issue]({{ site.repository }}/issues/new) or send us a pull request!

-If you'd like to propose a new principle, we also have a [template][template] you can use to start writing and help you structure it.
+If you'd like to propose a new principle, we also have a [template](template) you can use to start writing and help you structure it.

 # License